e10-atp/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Document your rough prototype.\*\*\***

 Inside the container there is a display which can either be used for keeping count of consecutive jumps or can act as a visual indicator of the rope's position.
 There is also a rotary encoder which will adjust the speed of the rope.
-The device is run by a touch sensor (lost the touch sensor so using the proximity sensor to represent it) attached to a sheet of cardboard for now.
+The device is run by a touch sensor (loaned out the touch sensor so using the proximity sensor to represent it) attached to a sheet of cardboard for now.
 It may be easier to use a proximity sensor instead.
 The compute unit is taped outside right now for development purposes but can be put inside after the final iteration.

 ![Carboard Prototype](https://github.com/e10-atp/Interactive-Lab-Hub/blob/Fall2021/Lab%204/unnamed.jpg)